yxlao/Open3D/src/Cuda/README.md

 One CPU class should hold only one `server` class, which can be nested with other `server` classes.

+**Don't** use inheritance for `server`.
+It is not supported by CUDA -- there will be problems transforming *vtable* to kernels.

 ## TODO
 - Add reference-count for the servers?
+Actually maybe we can enable the constructors and destructors for the client side... (works well for ImageCuda).
 - Add swap for the containers?
-(That will be really complicated for HashTable)
+(That will be really complicated for HashTable).
-- Actually maybe we can enable the constructors and destructors for the client side...